World Changers Shaped Here

 Integrated living and learning

 Our Residential Commons is an integrated academic and residential experience similar to the residential college systems at Harvard, Yale, Oxford, and Cambridge.
 Students live alongside faculty mentors in a collaborative living and learning environment, fostering intellectual exchanges and personal growth. smu.edu/rc

 A vibrant campus

 SMU welcomes applications for admission from students who will be attending college on a US F-1 student visa.
-The four different application methods—the Common Application, ApplyTexas, the Coalition Application, and the SMU Online Application—can be found at smu.edu/apply.
+The four different application methods—the Common Application, ApplyTexas, My Coalition for College, and the SMU Online Application—can be found at smu.edu/apply.
 You will be considered for SMU’s generous academic scholarship opportunities regardless of the application method.
-Submit a completed application by November 1 for Early Action or Early Decision I or January 15 for Regular Decision or Early Decision II to be evaluated for admission and academic scholarships, which are based on academic preparation, potential for success in the classroom, and high school grades and course work.
+Submit a completed application by November 1 for Early Action or Early Decision I, or January 15 for Regular Decision or Early Decision II, to be evaluated for admission and academic scholarships, which are based on academic preparation, potential for success in the classroom, and high school grades and coursework.

 Test score requirements

 The SAT and ACT are not required for students attending high school outside the United States.
 SMU recommends a TOEFL iBT score of at least 90 or an IELTS score of 6.5 or higher for admission consideration, with specific minimum subscore requirements for both tests.
 The TOEFL or IELTS are not required for any student who has studied for four years at a school where the language of instruction is solely English.
 Students whose scores are below the requirements may be offered conditional admission to SMU with the requirement that they successfully complete SMU’s Intensive English Program prior to matriculation.